A topic from the subject of Analytical Chemistry in Chemistry.

 Basic Concepts

-Optical sensors measure the interaction of light with matter.
-The most common type of optical sensor is the spectrophotometer, which measures the absorption or emission of light at a specific wavelength.
+Optical Sensors: These sensors measure the interaction of light with matter.
+This interaction can be absorption, emission (fluorescence, phosphorescence), scattering, or changes in refractive index.
+A common example is the spectrophotometer, which measures the absorbance or transmission of light at specific wavelengths.
+Other examples include fiber optic sensors and surface plasmon resonance sensors.

-Electrochemical sensors measure the electrical potential of a solution.
-The most common type of electrochemical sensor is the pH electrode, which measures the concentration of hydrogen ions in a solution.
+Electrochemical Sensors: These sensors measure the electrical potential or current generated by a chemical reaction at an electrode surface.
+The most common type is the pH electrode, which measures the concentration of hydrogen ions.
+Other examples include amperometric, potentiometric, and conductimetric sensors, used to detect various analytes based on their electrochemical properties.

 Equipment and Techniques